LuisAguilarDev/adventOfCode2024/readme.md

 # Advent of Code 2024 Solutions

 This repository contains solutions and implementations for the Advent of Code 2024, an annual programming challenge.
-Each solution showcases creative problem-solving and efficient coding practices using [insert your programming language(s) here, e.g., Python, JavaScript, etc.].
+Each solution showcases creative problem-solving and efficient coding practices using Typescript.

 ## Features: